Donations, Scholarships & Giving

 Tax Deductible Donations to FAI

-Your Tax deductible donation to allows us to work daily towards the charitable purpose and mission of our organization by operating as an organization, providing year-round outreach and member services, and by presenting a signature networking/showcasing/professional development conference each February.
+Your Tax deductible donation allows us to work daily towards the charitable purpose and mission of our organization providing year-round outreach and member services, and by presenting the world's largest gathering of the folk music community.

-If you would like to discuss a particular initiative or donation level, an ongoing gift to FAI, or bequeathing funds please contact our Executive Director, Aengus Finnan at director [at] folk [dot] org /816-221-3655
+If you would like to discuss a particular initiative or donation level, an ongoing gift to FAI, or bequeathing funds please contact our Executive Director, Aengus Finnan at director [at] folk [dot] org / 816-221-3655 x.5

-FAI's Mike Seeger Scholarship - (Traditional artist conference attendance)
+Mike Seeger Scholarship - (Traditional artist: conference attendance)

 Created in memory of Mike Seeger, a founding member of the New Lost City Ramblers and recipient of a 2004 Folk Alliance Lifetime Achievement Award.
 Mike was a teacher and traditional music enthusiast who worked tirelessly to keep people connected with the roots of folk music throughout America.